edufelip/amazing-note/README.md

 - Persisted UI state:
   - Dark theme toggle
   - Date mode (Created vs. Updated)
+- Note editor now highlights tapped images, deletes them on any key press (including backspace when the caret sits after an image), renames the CTA to “Add Image,” and exposes centered undo/redo controls backed by a 20-step stack.

 Delete/Restore
 - Swipe gestures were removed to avoid accidental actions.